josephg/schemaboi/README.md

 For schemaboi, the data model is allowed to change in the following ways:

-1. New fields can be added to structs
+1. New fields can be added or removed from structs
 2. New enum variants can be added to non-exhaustive enums
-3. Enum variants can have associated data added
+3. Enum variants can have associated data added or removed

 In the future I may allow other schema changes; but for now this is it.